calint/pczero/README.md

 # pczero
-experiments with x86 assembler bootable image for protected mode i386
+experiments with bootable x86 assembler and C/C++ image for protected mode i386 platform